rexcelluler92/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 toc: true
 ---

-If you have a cluster with Argo CD already installed, Codefresh provides an option to install the GitOps Runtime to co-exist with your Argo CD installation.
-Extend your environment with Codefresh's GitOps capabilities with a few simple configuration changes, and without the need to uninstall Argo CD.
+If you have a cluster with Community Argo CD already installed on it, Codefresh provides an option to install the GitOps Runtime alongside your Community Argo CD installation.

+With a few simple configuration changes and without uninstalling Community Argo CD, you can extend your environment with Codefresh's GitOps capabilities.
+See [How does the Codefresh GitOps Runtime coexist with Community ArgoCD?](#how-does-the-codefresh-gitops-runtime-coexist-with-community-argocd).

 * **Enhance CI/CD with Codefresh GitOps**
   Dive into the world of Codefresh GitOps, exploring its capabilities and features without having to uninstall or reconfigure existing Argo CD installations.
 Read about our GitOps offering in [Codefresh for GitOps]({{site.baseurl}}/docs/getting-started/gitops-codefresh/).